 Here are four more photos showing the same pattern.
 Astonishingly, the one on the top left actually has an orb with a diagonal slash in the middle of an orb with a diagonal slash.

 I have so far taken 7 photos of mysterious orbs that had a diagonal slash that goes from one side of the orb to another, with a resemblance to a backslash rather than a slash.
 Four such photos are below.

 Here are two more examples.

-I have five times photographed mysterious orbs with a short diagonal stripe stretching from the top right corner of the orb to about the center of the orb.
+I have six times photographed mysterious orbs with a short diagonal stripe stretching from the top right corner of the orb to about the center of the orb.
 These look like the "diagonal slash" orbs shown above, except that the stripe or slash is only half as long.
 Below are four of these orbs.

 The "Hose and Circle" Pattern